smourier/AppSettingsStudio/README.md

         public string Name { get; set; } = string.Empty;
     }

 Just run it and change the settings in AppSettings Studio at the same time.
 Each time you save, the application reflects it.
-Here we have change the Position's Name to "Joe Smith Senior" and undo:
+Here changed the Position's Name to "Joe Smith Senior" and undo:

 <img width="1128" height="630" alt="Settings Live Change Windows" src="https://github.com/user-attachments/assets/05a32e91-d064-45c3-8587-3e058548fa7c" />